sonowz/haskell-google-genai-client/README.md

 # Example Usage

-Here is a working example that uses Gemini LLM to generate text:
+Here is a working example that uses 'generateContent' API to generate text using Gemini model:

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}